Polymetal plays down scope of sanctions as London-listed shares tank

 Polymetal's Russian operations accounted for around two-thirds of the group's revenue in 2022.

-Its shares, which closed 8.4% lower on Friday, slid even further on Monday, at one point losing almost 40% on the day.
-By 0846 GMT they were around 15% lower.
+Shares in the company, which closed 8.4% lower on Friday, slid even further on Monday, at one point losing almost 40% on the day.
+By 1016 GMT they were around 12% lower.

 The U.S. Treasury Department's Office of Foreign Assets Control (OFAC) on Friday placed blocking sanctions on Russia-based JSC Polymetal and any entities in which it holds a majority stake, but made clear that the sanctions did not target Jersey-based Polymetal International.